Death of Vishal Mehrotra: Discovery of the body

-Following the discovery, a large scale excavation and search involving about thirty police officers took place.
+Following the discovery, a large-scale excavation and search involving about thirty police officers took place.
 This uncovered more bones, though no clothing was found.
 The bones were taken to London for forensic investigation.
 Initially, police believed that the body had been buried around 29 July 1981.

 Subsequent investigations

 Police initially believed that Vishal may have been abducted by someone with local knowledge of the Durleigh Marsh Farm area.

 Links to Sidney Cooke

-In the late 1980s, a Metropolitan Police unit that had been investigating suspected serial killer Sidney Cooke's infamous "Dirty Dozen" paedophile ring began to investigate whether Mehrotra could have been another of the gang's victims.
-The gang was known to have killed at least three similarly-aged boys after abducting them in London in the 1980s, and always abducted them in broad daylight like in Mehrotra's case.
-It also appeared from Mehrotra's remains that he had been buried naked, indicating a sexual element to the killing.
+In the late 1980s, a Metropolitan Police unit that had been investigating suspected serial killer Sidney Cooke's infamous "Dirty Dozen" child sex ring began to investigate whether Vishal could have been another of the gang's victims.
+The gang was known to have killed at least three similarly-aged boys after abducting them in London in the 1980s, and always abducted them in broad daylight as in Vishal’s case.
+It also appeared from Vishal’s remains that he had been buried naked, indicating a sexual element to the killing.
 The "Dirty Dozen" investigative team held a meeting with Sussex Police at the time but no concrete evidence was found to link the enquiries.

 In March 2015, the BBC reported that the Metropolitan Police had referred itself to the Independent Police Complaints Commission following allegations of corruption in relation to the case.
 Subsequently, in May 2015, Sussex Police released documents relating to a review of the murder they had carried out in 2005.
-The force's report on the case revealed that other police forces had in fact investigated links between Mehrotra's death and Sidney Cooke's gang on three occasions.
-The report also revealed that the Metropolitan Police's paedophile unit had concluded there were "strong similarities" between Mehrota's case and the gang's known killings.
-It is known that some members of the gang had boasted in prison of killing an 'Asian boy', and it was reported in 2015 that investigators were now looking into whether this could have been Mehrotra.
+The force's report on the case revealed that other police forces had in fact investigated links between Vishal’s death and Sidney Cooke's gang on three occasions.
+The report also revealed that the Metropolitan Police's child sexual abuse unit had concluded there were "strong similarities" between Vishal’s case and the gang's known killings.
+It is known that some members of the gang had boasted in prison of killing an 'Asian boy', and it was reported in 2015 that investigators were now looking into whether this could have been Vishal.

-Roger Stoodley, who retired as the detective leading the Cooke investigation in 1992, stated in 2014 that the disappearances of Vishal and Martin Allen were in keeping with the modus operandi of Cooke's paedophile gang.
+Roger Stoodley, who retired as the detective leading the Cooke investigation in 1992, stated in 2014 that the disappearances of Vishal and Martin Allen were in keeping with the modus operandi of Cooke's child sexual abuse gang.